balmoral/robe/README.md

 - **source maps** to easily debug Ruby code on the client
 - small footprint on server and client
 - an aversion to opaque magic
 - an embrace of **productive happiness**

-So why leave Ruby behind when coding for the client?

 ## Acknowledgements

-RoBE has been inspired by the great work of some very dedicated, enthusiastic and talented people who have already developed great frameworks and toolkits for putting Ruby on the client.
+RoBE has been inspired by the great work of some very dedicated, enthusiastic and talented people who have provided client-side Ruby libraries and frameworks.

-We would particularly like to acknowledge these sources of inspiration and learning:
+Special appreciation and acknowledgement goes to these sources of inspiration and learning:

-- the trailblazing now sadly inactive [*Volt*](https://github.com/voltrb/volt) - thanks to Ryan Stout
+- the trailblazing now sadly inactive [*Volt*](https://github.com/voltrb/volt) - thanks Ryan Stout
-- the pure and powerful [*Clearwater*](https://github.com/clearwater-rb) - thanks to Jamie Gaskins
+- the pure and powerful [*Clearwater*](https://github.com/clearwater-rb) - thanks Jamie Gaskins
-- the amazing tierless and tireless [*Ruby-Hyperloop*](http://ruby-hyperloop.org) - thanks to Mitch VanDuyn and the team
+- the remarkable and reactive [*Ruby-Hyperloop*](http://ruby-hyperloop.org) - thanks Mitch VanDuyn and the team
-- the essential and extraordinary [*Opal*](http://opalrb.com/) - thanks to all at team Opal
+- the essential and enabling [*Opal*](http://opalrb.com/) - thanks to Adam Beynon, Elia Schito and the team

-We've borrowed ideas and patterns and implementations from you all, to have some fun experimenting and to learn by doing.

-We hope there's something useful here for others, acknowledging that it's early days for us with much more yet to learn and implement.
-(We're still not sure we know what we're doing.)

 ## Installation